ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Experiments

 \subsection{Ablation Study (RQ3)}

-We conduct ablations in the multimedia setting to assess the contribution of key design choices, including Stage II relevance negotiation, hypothesis verification, and Stage III span normalization.
-Figure~\ref{fig:ablation_f1} summarizes EM/AR F1 across three backbones, and Appendix~\ref{app:ablation_details} reports the full P/R/F1 breakdown.
+We conduct ablations in the multimedia setting to assess the contribution of ECHO's key design choices, including Stage~II relevance negotiation, hypothesis verification, and Stage~III span normalization.
+Figure~\ref{fig:ablation_f1} summarizes EM/AR F1 across three backbones, while the full precision--recall--F1 breakdown is provided in Appendix~B.4.

-\textbf{Link-then-Bind.} We quantify the effect of Link-then-Bind by forcing the Linker to consider argument roles during linking.
-Across all three backbones, this change causes a sharp drop in argument role F1 in the multimedia setting.
-Moreover, the predicted argument set shrinks substantially (lower Pred/Gold), indicating that early role conditioning makes linking overly conservative and amplifies the impact of cross-modal mismatches before the relevance topology stabilizes.
-We observe a slight increase in Event Mention (EM) F1 for DeepSeek-V3.2.
-This suggests that while deferring role binding reduces the number of potential arguments, incorporating role information at Stage II leads to more complete event predictions.
+\textbf{Link-then-Bind.} We quantify the effect of Link-then-Bind by forcing the Linker to consider roles during linking, rather than deferring role commitment to Stage~III.
+Across all three backbones, this change substantially lowers AR F1 in the multimedia setting.
+The predicted argument set also becomes smaller (lower Pred/Gold), indicating that early role conditioning makes Stage~II overly conservative before the relevance topology has stabilized.
+We do observe a slight EM gain for DeepSeek-V3.2, suggesting that role cues can sometimes help consolidate event-level predictions.
+However, this benefit is outweighed by the larger loss in argument recall and final argument role accuracy.
+Overall, the results support our design choice of first stabilizing event structure and candidate relevance, and only then committing fine-grained semantic roles.

-\textbf{Other components.} Removing the Linker (replaced by all-to-all linking) further degrades argument role performance, while event mention is comparatively stable, suggesting that negotiated relevance primarily shapes a high-quality candidate set for downstream binding.
-The Verifier provides consistent gains, especially for stronger backbones that generate more diverse hypotheses; without explicit pruning, weak or contradictory structures persist and disproportionately harm role assignment.
-Finally, removing SpanAlign reduces extraction quality under the extractive M2E2 protocol, where span mismatches and over-extended mentions are penalized.
+\textbf{Other components.} Removing the Linker (replaced by all-to-all linking) further degrades AR, while EM is comparatively stable.
+This suggests that negotiated relevance primarily improves the quality of the candidate set passed to downstream role binding, rather than event detection itself.
+The Verifier also provides consistent gains, especially for stronger backbones that generate more diverse hypotheses; without explicit pruning, weak, redundant, or contradictory structures tend to persist and disproportionately hurt argument-role prediction.
+Finally, removing SpanAlign reduces extraction quality under the extractive M2E2 protocol, where span mismatches and over-extended mentions are directly penalized.

+\textbf{Vision tool ablation.} We further test whether ECHO's gains mainly come from the vision tool itself.
+Keeping the reasoning backbone fixed, we replace the default vision tool with a stronger alternative and report the resulting AR performance in Table~\ref{tab:vision_tool_ablation}.
+A stronger vision tool consistently improves AR in both visual and multimedia settings, confirming that better visual grounding is beneficial.
+However, this effect is complementary rather than explanatory: under the main controlled comparison setup, all generative methods use the same default vision tool, so ECHO's gains there cannot be attributed to privileged visual preprocessing alone.